aregm/nff-go/README.md

 ## Tests

 Invoking make in the top-level directory builds the testing framework and examples.
-NFF-Go distributed tests are packaged inside of Docker container images.
+NFF-GO distributed tests are packaged inside of Docker container images.
 There are also single node unit tests in some packages that you can run using the command: